dragonfly-science/dragonfly-website/content/people/knox-christopher.md

 support research scientists at the [King Abdullah University of Science and Technology](http://www.kaust.edu.sa/).
-These included chemists who were enabled to virtually stand inside the molecules they were studying, and biologists using virtual rality techniques to explore vast data sets.
+These included chemists who were enabled to virtually stand inside the molecules they were studying, and biologists using virtual reality techniques to explore vast data sets.
 While at KAUST, Christopher  was part of the team that developed the [iDive](http://idivehousing.com/), an underwater housing for the iPad that enables scientists to collect data electronically